Football in South America: History

+European origin and colonization

+Although Football started in Europe as early as the 17th century, it had not gained national recognition until 1863.
+Prior to this, football was seen more as a pastime.
+Yet, despite the lack of a common structure of the game, historians have found that unofficial forms of football were played often, particularly amongst young men in public schools.
+As this trend rose, a call to standardize the game occurred, and in the 1860s, official rules were established which paved the way for football to travel as an established sport, rather than a simple game.

+However, it could not be increased European popularity alone that contributed to its Latin American beginnings.
+In the late 19th century, British influence extended further than physical practices; their colonization also caused changes in social norms.
+The systems being established encouraged an assimilation to European culture.
+So, when synthesizing the large European community employed by railroads in Buenos Aires with the habitual evolution that was occurring due to colonization, locals began to play football as their British counterparts brought it overseas.
+This extended into an unofficial football league, known as the Great British League, which in practice was divided into an English and a Scottish league.

+Early Growth

 The gradual rise in popularity of football after 1867 was due mainly to the influence of schools and the associated sports clubs.
 In Paraguay, Dutch physical education teacher William Paats taught his pupils the game and established rules, although he is not credited with the sport's breakthrough in the country.
 That honor goes to a Paraguayan who had witnessed one of the first league games in Buenos Aires.

 The first official competition was held in Argentina in 1891, preceding the foundation of the football leagues of both Europe and the Americas.
 La Liga was contested that year between five clubs, each club facing its opponents twice.

 Football spread elsewhere in South America, as it had in the port of Buenos Aires and later throughout Argentina.
 The process also occurred in North America, where Europeans settling in the United States and Canada in the second half of the nineteenth century brought football with them.